appleseedexm/nvim/README.md

 # nvim config

+## Disclaimer

+I dont recommend using my config, but using it as reference and creating your own.
+Nobody will use neovim exactly the way I do, and while I try to keep most functionality close to its original config, some things are highly custom.

+## Manual Installation Steps

+`telescope-fzf-native.nvim` needs a manual `make` in the plugin folder (not sure if a setup bug or a plugin bug, might be obsolete by the time you're installing this).

 ## Plugins

 I use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins.

 ## Dependencies

+I work with the following tools which are integrated in my config:

+- tmux
-- fzf (telescope)
+- fzf
-- ripgrep (telescope)
+- ripgrep
-- git-delta (telescope)
+- git-delta
-- fd (telescope)
+- fd
+- lazygit
+- yazi
+- bat

+### Neovim specific

 - gcc (treesitter)
 - universal-ctags (tagbar)
 - nerd-fonts (lualine)
-- lazygit (lazygit)
-- yazi (yazi.nvim)

-## Soft Dependencies

-These will throw an error if not found, but probably only need configuratiom or plugin removal
-- JDKs (jdtls)
-- Obsidian (obsidian)
-- luarocks (luaformatter)
 - inotify-tools (improved file-watcher backend)

-## LSPs

-- Rust
-- Java
-- Go
-- JS / TS
-- Python
-- HTML / CSS
-- JSON
-- Lua
-- Angular
+### Soft Dependencies

+Language-specific dependencies like `rust-analyzer`, `zig` and all that.
+If you dont use the language, throw out the config from `/lsp`.

-## Manual Steps
+## LSP

-`telescope-fzf-native.nvim` needs a manual `make` in the plugin folder (not sure if a setup bug or a plugin bug)
+All language server configs are in `/lsp`.
+Most tools that are invoked with neovim only are installed via `mason`.

 ## TODO

-- [ ] Replace either glaive or conform, doesnt need both
+- [x] Replace either glaive or conform, doesnt need both
 - [x] Refactor all LSPs into a single setup